vic/typhon/README.md

 Typhon is on its early days, if you want to help, you're more than welcome.
 We follow the same commit bit policy than Rubinius and Pugs, if you get your first patch accepted you get commit bit.

+## Coding conventions.

+Set your editor to use soft-tabs at two spaces for ruby code, no hard-tabs for python code.
+Configure your editor to automatically remove trailing whitespace and keep an empty new-line at the end of file.

+Try keep source code as readable as possible, that is, use proper indentation, spaces between method definitions, skip parens in ruby where it makes sense (most if expressions), add source comments and TODO tags if needed.

+## Logo

 We need a logo, but i'm really bad at design stuff, so if you have designing skills, I'd been thinking a cool logo for